jsh9091/simple-clock/README.md

 # Simple Clock
 Simple Clock is a clock face displaying a very basic analog time display.
-Optional settings include different background colors and turning off the seconds hand.
+Optional settings include different background colors, showing hour numbers, current date, lunar phase, and turning off the seconds hand.

 Note: This clockface is not yet published to the Fitbit app store.